jy-whatthetech/yt-ratings/README.md

 git clone https://github.com/jy-whatthetech/yt-ratings.git
 ```

-1a.
-TODO: Get API key and put it in config.js
+2. Obtain a Youtube API key and put it in config.js file:
+  2a.
+Follow the instructions here to obtain an API Key for Youtube: https://developers.google.com/youtube/registering_an_application
+  2b. create a file named "config.js" and put it under the root folder of the extensions

-2. Go to chrome://extensions/
+3. Go to chrome://extensions/

-3. Select the "Load Unpacked" button, and choose the "yt-ratings" folder.
+4. Select the "Load Unpacked" button, and choose the "yt-ratings" folder.

-4. You should now see "Youtube Preview" in your list of loaded extensions.
+5. You should now see "Youtube Preview" in your list of loaded extensions.

-5. Browse Youtube and start using!
+6. Browse Youtube and start using!